 The ACM Student Research Competition (SRC), sponsored by Microsoft Research, offers a unique opportunity for undergraduate and graduate students to present their research to a panel of judges and conference attendees at SPLASH.
 The SRC provides visibility and exposes up-and-coming researchers to computer science research and the research community.
 This competition also gives students an opportunity to discuss their research with experts in their field, get feedback, and sharpen their communication and networking skills.

-To participate in the competition, a student must submit a 2-page description of his or her original research project.
+To participate in the competition, a student must submit a 2-page description of their original research project.
 The submitted project descriptions are peer-reviewed.
 Each student whose description is selected by a panel of reviewers is invited to attend the SRC competition at SPLASH and present their work.
-These students are also entitled to a travel stipend that supports attending the SPLASH conference in Chicago, Illinois, the United States!
+If the conference is held in person, these students are also entitled to a travel stipend that supports attending the SPLASH conference in Chicago, Illinois, USA.

 Winners of the SPLASH competition are invited to participate in the ACM Student Research Competition Grand Finals.
-Submit your work and take part of the ACM Student Research Competition at SPLASH 2020!
+Submit your work and take part in the ACM Student Research Competition at SPLASH 2021!

 In order to participate in the SRC, you must:

-- Have graduate or undergraduate student status (i.e., enrolled in a university or college at the time of submission)
+- Have graduate or undergraduate student status (i.e., be enrolled in a university or college) at the time of submission.

 - Be a current ACM student member.

 A submitted research abstract must not exceed 2 pages, including all text, appendices, and figures.
-Additional pages are permitted only if they contain only references.
+Additional pages are permitted only for references (and no other text).
 The submission must be written in English and must be submitted as a PDF file that follows the ACM SIGPLAN acmart style.
 See http://www.sigplan.org/Resources/Author/.
 Please use the provided double-column LaTeX or Word templates.

-There are two rounds of SRC competition that are held during the SPLASH conference, once your abstract is accepted, and a later grand finals competition:
+If your abstract is accepted, there are two additional rounds of SRC competition that are held during the SPLASH conference.

 A separate panel of judges will evaluate all SRC Grand Final participants via the Web.
 Three undergraduate and three graduate students will be chosen as the SRC Grand Finals winners.
 They will be invited, along with their advisors, to the annual ACM Awards Banquet, where they will receive a formal recognition.